adrium/icsinviter/README.md

 Filter events.

-Dictionary of event keys and filters.
+The dict consists of event keys and filters.
-Filters can be specified as dictionary with an operator `op` and a value `value` keys.
+Filters can be specified as dict with an operator `op` and a value `value` keys.
 Operator can be: `<` `>` `=` `~` (regex search)

 It is recommended to only include events in the future: